saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 <!-- /TOC -->

-##Server
+## System Requirements
+### Operating Systems
+At this time, we only support LTS releases of Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) and [22.04](https://releases.ubuntu.com/22.04/), freshly installed.

+!!! warning
+    Desktop editions are excluded.
+While Saltbox may technically run alongside a desktop environment, we will decline all forms of support around this use case.

+### Server
 For best results, the assumed server environment for Saltbox is:

- - a dedicated remote x64 [Intel or AMD; ARM NOT SUPPORTED] server [not a VPS],
+ - a dedicated remote server [not a VPS],
+ - a processor compliant with the `x86_64`/`amd64` [`arm` NOT SUPPORTED] architecture,
- - from a server provider like Hetzner, OVH, kimsufi, etc.
+ - from a server provider like Hetzner, OVH, kimsufi, etc.,
- - freshly installed with Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) or [22.04](https://releases.ubuntu.com/22.04/),
  - nothing else [docker, for example] preinstalled,
  - with at least 500GB of disk space, and
- - allowing root access
+ - allowing root access.

 See [here](../../reference/server.md) for more information about server requirements.